abrahamAlpuerto/FinGPT-Powered-Agents/docs/source/overview.rst

 Overview
 ===================================================

 **FinGPT-Powered Agents** are agents that leverage the FinGPT and MCP protocol framework.
-The MCP protocol is a standardized modular design for a LLM to communicate with other servers
+The MCP protocol is a standardized modular design for a LLM to communicate with other servers.